zeroc-ice/ice/java/BUILDING.md

-# Building Ice for Java
+# Ice for Java build instructions

 This page describes how to build and install Ice for Java from source.
 If you prefer, you can also download a [binary distribution][1].